Matt Duffy Preview, Player Props: Royals vs. Red Sox

-On Friday, Matt Duffy (batting .158 in his past 10 games) and the Kansas City Royals play the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 8:10 PM ET.
+Matt Duffy is available when the Kansas City Royals battle Chris Sale and the Boston Red Sox at Kauffman Stadium Sunday at 2:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Pirates.
+In his most recent action (on August 28 against the Pirates) he went 0-for-3.

 Matt Duffy Game Info & Props vs. the Red Sox